 LoB executives have played a critical role in the advent of DRM systems.
-For these key consumers of IT services, backup operations remain just a means to achieving business continuity.
+For these key consumers of IT services, backup operations remain just a means to achieve business continuity.
 Their focus is entirely on the continuity of business processing and the restoration of processing in the event of a disruption.
-LoB executives expect CIOs to implement rigorous internal operations to minimize disruptions in business processing and when a disruption occurs the issue must be resolved in as short a time as possible and with a minimal loss of data.
+LoB executives expect CIOs to implement rigorous internal operations to minimize disruptions in business processing and when a disruption occurs the issue must be resolved in as short a time as possible and with minimal loss of data.

 For this analysis, openBench Labs assessed the performance and functionality of the Vembu OffsiteDR Server, a DRM device that increases the resilience of recovery processes.
 Our initial intent was to examine the ability to restore data in the event of a catastrophic failure in our vSphere environment, including:

 The full capabilities of Vembu OffsiteDR Server, however, quickly revealed that the device had a much broader operational impact.
 With the installation of OffsiteDR Server on an external physical server, we were free to restore operations in a way that optimized RTO and RPO for all business-critical application scenarios running in our vSphere test environment.